deartc/DanceMusic/README.md

-Group 1 Used: Reading Data from a Database,  I put the ones used in Group Folde 1
+Group 1 Used: Reading Data from a Database,
+ I put the ones used in Group Folder 1